Salt is a Killer Without Huge Intakes of Fruits and Veggies

 Dear Paleo Diet Faithful,

-Below is the citation, abstract and PDF link to a scientific paper my colleagues and I just published regarding the dietary sodium/potassium ratio and how these essential minerals influence blood pressure and cardiovascular disease.
+Below is the citation, abstract and link to a scientific paper my colleagues and I just published regarding the dietary sodium/potassium ratio and how these essential minerals influence blood pressure and cardiovascular disease.
 This paper represents the most comprehensive scientific international review of the topic to date.
 Do yourself or your loved ones a favor by reading it.

 To Your Health,